Action on Climate Change is not new for Wealden; we have been taking action to address, mitigate, and adapt to Climate Change for a number of years.

 Read our Climate Emergency Plan (item 10).

 We are currently developing our new Climate Change Strategy and Action Plan.
-This is likely to be adopted by the council in summer/autumn 2024 and will outline our carbon neutral road map.
+This is likely to be adopted by the council in autumn 2024 and will outline our net zero road map.

 The Climate Emergency Report sets out baseline carbon emissions data for Wealden as a district, and for the council.
 Total net emissions for the district in 2017 were 636 KtCO2e (kilotonnes of carbon dioxide equivalent).
 Almost half (47%) are from the transport sector.
 Domestic buildings account for 35% of emissions and non-domestic buildings account for the remaining 18%.